IBM/aspera-cli/README.erb.md

 * file list
 * etc...

-`aslmcli` builds a default _transfer-spec_ internally, so it is not necessary to provide additional parameters on the command line for this transfer.
+<%=tool%> builds a default _transfer-spec_ internally, so it is not necessary to provide additional parameters on the command line for this transfer.

 If needed, it is possible to modify or add any of the supported _transfer-spec_ parameter using the `ts` option.
 The `ts` option accepts a [Structured Value](#native) containing one or several _transfer-spec_ parameters.